25 Hidden Oregon and Washington hotels

 Paradise Inn

 Simply spiritual!
 The grand lodge hugs the side of Mt.
-Rainier at an opportune place to wander on the alpine trails by day and gaze at the stars by night.
-There are a few room options, including European style with shared bathrooms or en-suite.
+Rainier just as the tree line phases into a magnificent alpine “paradise.”
+Wander soul-nourishing trails by day and gaze at the stars by night.
+A few room options exist, including European style with shared bathrooms or en-suite.

 The best part about staying in this iconic lodge is getting an early start to access the mountain before day-trippers arrive (around 10-11 am).
 And, of course, the breathtaking views in every direction.